Second-Order Rate Region of Constant-Composition Codes for the Multiple-Access Channel: Examples

-In words, if either user transmits the zero symbol then the pair $(x_{1},x_{2})$ is received noiselessly, whereas if both users transmit a non-zero symbol then the output is $\mathsf{c}$, meaning {}``collision''.
+In words, if either user transmits the zero symbol then the pair $(x_{1},x_{2})$ is received noiselessly, whereas if both users transmit a non-zero symbol then the output is $\csf$, meaning ``collision''.

-We recall the following observations by Gallager \cite{MACExponent2}: (i) The capacity region can be obtained without time sharing; \footnote{On the other hand, for the collision channel with $K$ non-zero symbols, time-sharing is required for $K\ge8$ \cite{MACExponent2}. } (ii) By symmetry, the points on the boundary of the capacity region are achieved using $\mathcal{U}=\emptyset$ and input distributions of the form $Q_{1}=(1-2p_{1},p_{1},p_{1})$ and $Q_{2}=(1-2p_{2},p_{2},p_{2})$; (iii) The achievable rate region corresponding to any such $(Q_{1},Q_{2})$ pair is rectangular.
-To illustrate these observations, we plot the capacity region in Figure \ref{fig:MD_CapRegion}, along with three achievable rate regions corresponding to particular choices of $p_{1}$ and $p_{2}$.
+We recall the following observations by Gallager \cite{MACExponent2}: (i) The capacity region can be obtained without time sharing; \footnote{On the other hand, for the collision channel with $K$ non-zero symbols, time-sharing is required for $K\ge8$ \cite{MACExponent2}. } (ii) By symmetry, the points on the boundary of the capacity region are achieved by input distributions of the form $Q_{1}=(1-2p_{1},p_{1},p_{1})$ and $Q_{2}=(1-2p_{2},p_{2},p_{2})$, where $\Uc=\emptyset$; (iii) The achievable rate region corresponding to any such $(Q_{1},Q_{2})$ pair is rectangular.
+The capacity region is shown in Figure \ref{fig:MD_CapRegion1}.
+The left and right tangent vectors coincide (i.e.~$\hat{\Tv}_{-}=-\hat{\Tv}_{+}$ and hence $D_{-}=D_{+} \triangleq D$ ) at all boundary points $(R_{1}^{*},R_{2}^{*})$ with $R_{1}^{*}>0$ and $R_{2}^{*}>0$, and the case of interest in Theorem \ref{thm:MD_LocalResult} is $\Kc=\{1,2,12\}$.

-We first compare the various random-coding schemes with fixed input distributions.
-Figure \ref{fig:MD_SecondOrderPlot} plots the second-order regions with $p_{1}=p_{2}=0.2$, $n=50$ and $\epsilon=0.01$, and with the third-order $o(\sqrt{n})$ terms ignored.
-It should be noted that these ignored terms can be significant at finite block lengths, and thus the resulting curves should only be viewed as approximations.

-The improvement over \cite{MACFinite3} obtained by letting user 1's codewords be constant-composition is insignificant at small values of $R_{1}$ but significant at high values of $R_{1}$.
-A similar observation applies for user 2.
-The region resulting from Theorem \ref{thm:MD_MainResult}, obtained using constant-composition codes for both users, is strictly larger than all of the others, and yields particularly large gains near the corner point.
-It is interesting to note that it is the only one which yields a rectangular second-order region for this particular choice of $p_{1}$ and $p_{2}$.
-This results from a rank-one dispersion matrix; see \cite{MACFinite1} for further discussion.

-The preceding example shows that constant-composition codes can perform better than i.i.d. codes for a given choice of $Q_{1}$ and $Q_{2}$.
-In the remainder of this section, we argue that the gains remain present even after the full optimization, as is the case for the random-coding error exponents of certain MACs \cite{MACExponent4}.
-In contrast, in the single-user setting, constant-composition codes yield higher error exponents and second-order rates for a given input distribution, but no gain after the optimization of the input distribution \cite[Ex.
-10.33]{CsiszarBook}\cite{Finite}\cite{Hayashi}.